genexus-books/gx-super-app/Flutter/example_superapp/android/README.md

     fun searchByText(text: String, start: Int, count: Int): Task<MiniAppCollection, SearchError>

     /**
-     * Performs a request to the Mini Apps Center for available Mini Apps that are available inside the given circular region.
+     * Performs a request to the Mini App Center for available Mini Apps that are available inside the given circular region.
      * @param center The center point of the specified region.
      * @param radius The radius in meters of the circular region.
      * @param start 0-based index from which elements will be returned.